Use the Six Thinking Hats to Improve Brainstorming and Collaboration

 Here’s a brief description of the Six Thinking Hats:

-White Hat: The neutral White Hat offers objective facts and figures and is used near the beginning of the meeting to establish relevant facts and information about the issue to be discussed.
+White Hat: The neutral White Hat presents objective facts and figures, typically used near the beginning of the meeting to establish relevant information about the issue to be discussed.

 Red Hat: The emotional and intuitive Red Hat is used to get people’s gut reactions to an idea or when you want the team to express their emotions freely.

-Black Hat: The cautious Black Hat is used when you want to get a critical viewpoint of an idea or situation.
+Black Hat: The cautious Black Hat is used when you want to gain a critical perspective on an idea or situation.
 The “devil’s advocate” hat helps decrease the chances of making a poor decision.

 Yellow Hat: The sunny and positive Yellow Hat helps identify the value of ideas and plans.
 The Yellow Hat helps counterbalance the judgmental thinking of the Black Hat.

-Green Hat: The creative Green Hat comes on when you want to generate fresh ideas and new directions.
-This is a very powerful hat each player needs to wear.
+Green Hat: The creative Green Hat emerges when you want to generate fresh ideas and explore new directions.
+This is a mighty hat each player needs to wear.

 Blue Hat: The organizing Blue Hat sets objectives, outlines the situation, and defines the problem at the beginning of the meeting, and returns at the end to summarize and draw conclusions.